What would a U.S. ban on Russian oil mean for the world? | Headlines

 THE LONG VIEW The Russian-Western impasse could invigorate Moscow's relationship with Beijing but the energy infrastructure between the two countries is scant.

 "We should take the subsidies we now devote to natural gas, coal, and petroleum and put them into renewable energy generation, electric mobility and EV charging infrastructure, heat pumps, building efficiency upgrades," said Wolfgang Ketter, professor at the Rotterdam School of Management at Erasmus University in the Netherlands.
-"Anything that will lead to long term energy security by reducing fossil fuel dependency."
-(Additional reporting by Bozorgmehr Sharafedin; Editing by Alexander Smith)
+"Anything that will lead to long-term energy security by reducing fossil fuel dependency."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)